A Deep Dive into Marketing Volunteer Time Off for Nonprofits

 Here’s what this example does well:

 An infographic can be an excellent way to share tons of important information in an engaging and visually appealing manner.
-This sample content highlights a few key insights from our Volunteer Time Off statistics page, providing a helpful snapshot of the opportunity for nonprofits and their supporters.
+This sample content highlights a few key insights from our Volunteer Time Off statistics page, offering a helpful snapshot of the opportunities available to nonprofits and their supporters.

 Sample #3: Defining Volunteer Time Off